-The retrospective runs for this model shows estimates which is within the estimated levels of precision (Figure 4.5.1.7), and has a reasonably low Mohn's rho value of ~0.01 (Mohn, 1999; Brooks and Legault, 2016).
-Note that the retrospective estimates are remarkably stable.
+The retrospective runs for this model shows estimates within the estimated levels of precision (Figure 4.5.1.7), and has a reasonably low Mohn's rho value of ~0.04 (Mohn, 1999; Brooks and Legault, 2016).
+Note that the retrospective patterns are remarkably stable.

 Figure 4.5.1.8 illustrates the conflict in data and increased uncertainty in estimates for the most recent years.
 The spawning-stock biomass shown for each survey index is calculated using the stock weights at age and proportion mature at age, with the abundance indices are scaled to the absolute abundance by the estimated catchabilities.
-Here we see a fairly good temporal match between the model estimate of SSB and the survey SSBs except for the years 2015 for Fleet 1, which displays a significantly faster reduction in the stock compared to Fleet 5 which shows a flatter trend in the same years.
-Both Fleet 1 and Fleet 5 indicate an increase in SSB from 2017 to 2019, but a decrease in 2020.
-It is worth noticing that although the point estimate of SSB based on Fleet 1 appears very much higher than Fleet 5 in 2015, the uncertainty in the estimates are very high, such that the respective estimates do not appear as significantly different.
+A fairly good temporal match between the model estimate of SSB and the survey SSBs is seen, except for the years 2015 for Fleet 1, which displays a significantly faster reduction in the stock compared to Fleet 5 which shows a flatter trend in the same years.
+Both Fleet 1 and Fleet 5 indicate an increase in SSB from 2007 to 2009, then a decrease in 2020 before an increase in 2021.
+It is worth noting that, although the point estimate of SSB based on Fleet 1 appears very much higher than Fleet 5 in 2015, the uncertainty in the estimates are very high, such that the respective estimates do not appear as significantly different.
 However, the effect on the final assessment is to lift the point estimate of SSB and increase the uncertainty which is in accordance with the data used (Figure 4.5.1.9).

-The final assessment results are shown in Figure 4.5.1.9.
-The estimate of fishing mortality for 2019 is rather high, as a response to the high catch in 2019 with a point estimate of 0.191.
-In 2018 the fishing mortality is estimated to be lower than 2017 and 2019 (F=0.131 with 95% confidence interval between 0.098-0.164), but still higher than in 2015.
-The spawning stock shows a declining trend since 2009, and the 95% confidence interval of the stock level in 2020 ranges from ~2.682 to ~3.948 million tonnes with a point estimate of 3.315 which is barely above $B{mp}$ =3.184 million tonnes, such that the probability of the stock being above $B{lim}$ =2.5 million tonnes is high.
+The final 2021 assessment results are shown in Figure 4.5.1.9.
+The estimate of fishing mortality for 2019 and 2020 is rather high, as a response to the high catch in both years with a point estimate of ~0.19.
+In 2018 the fishing mortality is estimated to be lower than in 2017 and 2019 (F=0.13).
+The spawning stock shows a declining trend since 2009 but an increase in 2021, and the 95% confidence interval of the stock level in 2021 ranges from ~3.060 to ~4.470 million tonnes with a point estimate of 3.765 which is above $B{mp}$ = 3.184 million tonnes, such that the probability of the stock being above $B{lim}$ = 2.5 million tonnes is high.
 Note the rather large uncertainty in the absolute levels since the peak in 2009 with the further increase in the most recent years.
-This high uncertainty is a result of the conflicting signals in data concerning the degree of decrease in the stock over this time period.
+This high uncertainty is a result of the conflicting signals in data concerning the degree of decrease in the stock over this period.